Garganelli are an impressive but easy handmade pasta that teams perfectly with a variety of sauces.

 Make the pasta dough

-- Tip the remaining flour, parmesan, nutmeg, pepper and salt onto a work surface.
+- Tip the remaining all-purpose flour, finely grated Parmigiano Reggiano cheese, grated nutmeg, freshly ground black pepper, and salt onto a work surface.
 Make a well in the middle and crack in the eggs.

 - Use a fork to beat the eggs, gradually taking in flour from around the edges until you form a shaggy dough with no runny egg.